Your passion for photography can help you earn more money than those who spend their days filling excel sheets in offices.

 These competitions give you rewards like money, shields, or sometimes other projects.

-These are great for exposures, new experiences, and to attract more clients.
+These are great for exposures, new experiences, and attracting more clients.

 If you have one.